 Christians in Teaching Conference

-The Christians in Teaching Conference is a day-long conference which promotes teaching as a profession, and facilitate teachers in the teaching of biblically-shaped education within their classrooms and schools.
+The Christians in Teaching Conference is a day-long conference which promotes teaching as a profession, and facilitates teachers in the teaching of biblically-shaped education within their classrooms and schools.

 The aim of the Conference is to build networks between Christian teachers, assist in the development of innovative approaches to teaching and learning so that Christ is honoured, and help teachers create resources that integrate a Christian world view.